GregIzzo/udacity-nanoand-MovieStage2/README.md

 # udacity-nanoand-MovieStage1
 This is a project for the Udacity - Android Advanced Nanodegree

-**IMPORANT**: You will need to add the following file to the project:
+**IMPORTANT**: You will need to add the following file to the project:
 `res/values/keys.xml`

 With the following xml: